 During their training at Ft.
 Knox, the tankers were taught that they should never attack an anti-tank gun head-on.
 One day during the maneuvers, their commanding general threw away the entire battalion doing just that.
 After sitting out a period of time, the battalion resumed the maneuvers.
 At some point, the battalion also went from fighting in the Red Army to fighting for the Blue Army.

 It was after these maneuvers that the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
 Knox as they had expected.
 On the side of a hill, the battalion learned it was being sent overseas as part of Operation PLUM.
-Within hours, the tankers had figured out that PLUM stood for the Philippines, Luzon, Manila.
-Those men 29 years old, or older, were allowed to resign from federal service and were replaced by men of the 753rd Tank Battalion, and the battalion received the tanks of the 753rd.
+Within hours, the tankers believed that PLUM stood for the Philippines, Luzon, Manila.
+Those men 29 years old, or older, were allowed to resign from federal service and were replaced by men from the 753rd Tank Battalion.
 The decision to send the battalion to the Philippines was made on August 15, 1941.
 Many of the remaining men went home on furloughs to say their goodbyes.

 The day started at 5:15 with reveille and anyone who washed near a faucet with running water was considered lucky.
 At 6:00 A.M. they ate breakfast followed by work – on their on the tanks and other equipment – from 7:00 A.M. to 11:30 A.M.
 Lunch was from 11:30 A.M. to 1:30 P.M. when the soldiers returned to work until 2:30 P.M.
 The shorter afternoon work period was based on the belief that it was too hot to work in the climate.
 The term “recreation in the motor pool” – that they borrowed from the 194th Tank Battalion – meant they actually worked until 4:30 in the afternoon.